night-codes/libe/README.md

 ```

-Then you need to call `libe.init`:
+Then add `libe.init` to your main file:

 **index.js:**
 ```js